TIAH – expanded membership offer

 NFU graduate trainee Madeleine Sweet using the new learning platform

-The institute has been set up with the ambition to position agriculture and horticulture as a dynamic industry, attracting and retaining talent from a wide range of backgrounds, investing in people in order to improve productivity, staff engagement and retention.
+The institute has been set up with the ambition of positioning agriculture and horticulture as a dynamic industry, attracting and retaining talent from a wide range of backgrounds, investing in people to improve productivity, staff engagement and retention.

-It is supported by a consultation group which includes the NFU, AHDB, farmers, employers, industry leaders and further and higher education specialists.
-It will act as an umbrella, co-ordinating existing skills and training provision across England, bringing everything in to one, accessible place.
+TIAH is supported by a consultation group which includes the NFU, AHDB, farmers, employers, industry leaders, plus further and higher education specialists.
+It aims to act as an umbrella, co-ordinating existing skills and training provisions across England, bringing everything into one, accessible place.

 TIAH will provide a valuable online space where users have access to individual profiles, logging both formal and informal training and qualifications.